iredmail/docs/en_US/faq/1-errors.md

     !!! warning

-        With this setting, iRedAPD accepts all emails with this forged address from __ANY__ mail server.
+        - With this setting, iRedAPD accepts all emails with this forged address from __ANY__ mail server.
+        - Don't forget to restart `iredapd` service after modified its config file.

 ```
 # Single address.